**We’re just back from the Cuba Dec ’16 trip, check out some photo’s here it was incredible!

 Next Cuba trip: 18 days in September 2017

 From Matanzas we’ll head across to an amazing theatro community in regional Cienfuegos, living an idealic sustainable lifestyle using theater to reconnect with the land.
 From there we’ll head back to Havana and FANJ, spending time with our friend and partner Roberto Perez.

 Accommodation is as far as possible in twin-bedded rooms (sharing with a participant of the same gender).
 It is in modest, comfortable hotels, guesthouses or guest rooms with our partner organisations.
-When in villages or small towns on project visits, accommodation can be basic but comfortable.
+Whilst in Matanzis it is likely we will be camping on the farm.

 For more information download out trip information booklet here.

 Photos from our trip to Cuba

 Our next trip

 For further details: